OpenDominion/OpenDominion/.github/CONTRIBUTING.md

 - [Participate in the beta](#participate-in-the-beta)!
 - Join the [Discord](https://discord.gg/mFk2wZT)
-- Spread the word of those you know might be interested.
+- Spread the word to those you know might be interested.
 - Praise the project by starring it on GitHub.

 ### Participate in the beta